insightfuls/minimalist-async-di/README.md

 If you register a bean with the same name as an already-registered one, the existing one is replaced without any error.
 This allows you to override beans with stubs or mocks for testing.

 Note that it will only work if the bean has not already been created.
-Also, collections will 'lose' any children registered with dot notation (only children registered after the new parent registration will be added to the new parent).
+Also, collections will 'lose' any children registered with dot or bracket notation (only children registered after the new parent registration will be added to the new parent).

 Here's an example where we replace the `meringueFactory` with a fake one.